1. Get Ready for your Trip

 8. Protect Your Skin from the sun

-The amount that UV protection you get decrease when you climb higher.
+The amount that UV protection you get decreases when you climb higher.
 It can become very harsh during certain days when you’re on the trail and expose you to sun radiation.
-Avoiding the sun can be beneficial in the reduction of wrinkles and prevention of the development of skin cancer.
+Avoiding the sun can be beneficial in the reduction of wrinkles and the prevention of the development of skin cancer.
 However, it could increase the likelihood of making it through the hike.
 It is common for people to lose fluids when they are burned by the sun.
-In altitude, dehydration is one of the major causes for people not to be successful when climbing mountains. we’ve previously stated.
+At altitude, dehydration is one of the major causes of people not being successful when climbing mountains. we’ve previously stated.